Parameter estimation for a subcritical affine two factor model: Introduction

-The process \ $(Y,X)$ \ given by \eqref{2dim_affine} is a special affine diffusion process.
+The process \ $(Y, X)$ \ given by \eqref{2dim_affine} is a special affine diffusion process.
 The set of affine processes contains a large class of important Markov processes such as continuous state branching processes and Ornstein--Uhlenbeck processes.
 Further, a lot of models in financial mathematics are affine such as the Heston model \cite{Hes}, the model of Barndorff-Nielsen and Shephard \cite{BarShe} or the model due to Carr and Wu \cite{CarWu}.
 A precise mathematical formulation and a complete characterization of regular affine processes are due to Duffie et al. \cite{DufFilSch}.
+These processes are widely used in financial mathematics due to their computational tractability, see Gatheral \cite{Gat}.

 This article is devoted to estimate the parameters \ $a$, $b$, $m$ \ and \ $\theta$ \ from some continuously observed real data set \ $(Y_t,X_t)_{t\in[0,T]}$, \ where \ $T>0$. \ To the best knowledge of the authors the parameter estimation problem for multi-dimensional affine processes has not been tackled so far.
 Since affine processes are frequently used in financial mathematics, the question of parameter estimation for them is of high importance.
 In Barczy et al.~\cite{BarDorLiPap} we started the discussion with a simple non-trivial two-dimensional affine diffusion process given by \eqref{2dim_affine} in the so called critical case: \ $b\geq 0$, $\theta=0$ \ or \ $b=0$, $\theta\geq 0$ \ (for the definition of criticality, see Section \ref{Section_preliminaires}).
 In the special critical case \ $b=0$, $\theta=0$ \ we described the asymptotic behavior of least squares estimator (LSE) of \ $(m,\theta)$ \ from some discretely observed low frequency real data set \ $X_0,X_1,\ldots,X_n$ \ as \ $n\to\infty$. \ The description of the asymptotic behavior of the LSE of \ $(m,\theta)$ \ in the other critical cases \ $b=0$, $\theta>0$ \ or \ $b>0$, $\theta=0$ \ remained opened. \ In this paper we deal with the same model \eqref{2dim_affine} but in the so-called subcritical (ergodic) case: \ $b>0$, $\theta>0$, \ and we consider the maximum likelihood estimator (MLE) of \ $(a,b,m,\theta)$ \ using some continuously observed real data set \ $(Y_t,X_t)_{t\in[0,T]}$, \ where \ $T>0$, \ and the LSE of \ $(m,\theta)$ \ using some continuously observed real data set \ $(X_t)_{t\in[0,T]}$, \ where \ $T>0$. \ For studying the asymptotic behaviour of the MLE and LSE in the subcritical (ergodic) case, one first needs to examine the question of existence of a unique stationary distribution and ergodicity for the model given by \eqref{2dim_affine}.
 In a companion paper Barczy et al.~\cite{BarDorLiPap2} we solved this problem, see also Theorem \ref{Thm_ergodic12}.
 Further, in a more general setup by replacing the CIR process \ $(Y_t)_{t\geq 0}$ \ in the first SDE of \eqref{2dim_affine} by a so-called \ $\alpha$-root process (stable CIR process) with \ $\alpha\in(1,2)$, \ the existence of a unique stationary distribution for the corresponding model was proved in Barczy et al. \cite{BarDorLiPap2}.